 Student appeals of an oral qualifying examination outcome must be directed, in writing, to the PhD Program Committee.
 The committee will convene to discuss the appeal and may refer the matter to Graduate Division.
 If a student is not satisfied with the result of the appeals decision made by the department, the student is permitted to bring the complaint to the Graduate Division under the Formal Appeal Procedure.

 The final requirement of the PhD program is the completion of a written dissertation, which presents original research, and which has been approved by the dissertation committee.
 On completion of the oral qualifying examination, a student advances to candidacy (see the following section) and is allowed to establish a dissertation committee.
-The committee is composed of three Academic Senate faculty, two from the department and an outside member from another department.
+The committee is composed of three Academic Senate faculty: Chair (DCRP Faculty; cannot be OQE chair), Academic Senate representative (DCRP or non-DCRP Faculty), Additional Member (DCRP or non-DCRP Faculty).
 Of the two inside members, one serves as chair of the dissertation.
 Note that in keeping with Graduate Division guidelines, the dissertation chair cannot be the faculty member who served as chair of the student’s oral qualifying examination committee.
 In some cases, a dissertation is chaired by more than one faculty.
 At least one of the co-chairs is a member of the department.
 The dissertation committee must be approved by the Graduate Division.

 During the fieldwork and data analysis phase of the dissertation, students are urged to stay in close touch with their dissertation committees.
 The department expects students to be in residence during the dissertation writing phase of their study, a practice that has proven successful in ensuring that students finish their dissertations in a timely manner.

 Note that all students are expected to complete a final research methods requirement, the doctoral writing seminar, during the post-candidacy phase of their doctoral training.